SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Each event[ScrumEvents] in Scrum is a formal opportunity to inspect[ScrumPillars:Inspection] and adapt[ScrumPillars:Adaption] Scrum artifacts[ScrumArtifacts].
 These events[ScrumEvents] are specifically designed to enable the transparency[ScrumPillars:Transparency] required.
 Failure to operate any events[ScrumEvents] as prescribed results in lost opportunities to inspect[ScrumPillars:Inspection] and adapt[ScrumPillars:Adaption].
-Events[ScrumEvents] are used in Scrum to create regularity[#cadence] and to minimize the need for meetings not defined in Scrum[#extendScrum].
+Events[ScrumEvents] are used in Scrum to create regularity[#cadence] and to minimize the need for meetings not defined in Scrum[#extendScrum,#OtherMeetings].
 Optimally, all events[ScrumEvents] are held at the same time and place to reduce complexity[#ReduceComplexity].

 ## The Sprint[ScumEvents:Sprint]